4534-WiredWizards/RecycleRush2015/README.md

 The 4534 Wired Wizards in-progress code for the FRC 2015 Competition

-Create A new example wpilib project.
+Create A new example wpilib project or use an existing one.
 I'd recommend the "Tank Drive" example project

 Navigate to:
 src/org/usfirst/frc/team4534